-Members with questions or concerns about bargaining are welcome to attend our weekly office hour where bargaining specifics can be discussed in person.
+Members with questions or concerns about bargaining are welcome to discuss specifics with us in person through office hours announced on social media, or by appointment with the Union President or Contract Committee Chair.
 Due to the amount of time our contract committee invests in bargaining, we will likely not be answering complex questions and concerns via email or social media, so please come visit us if you would like to know more about how negotiations are going.
-(See the Events Calendar and Blog for the latest time, dates and location).
-Members may also arrange an appointment with the Union President or Contract Committee Chair to discuss bargaining if the office hour is inconvenient. (email firstname.lastname@example.org)

 What happens if negotiations break down?
 Do we go on strike?

 As workers who are also students, it is not our goal to disrupt other students’ education, and we view job action (up to and including strikes) as a last resort, to be carried out only when negotiations and mediation with UBC have failed for an extended period of time.
 In the 2010-2012 round of bargaining, we went through approximately two years of bargaining and mediation before beginning job action.

 Job action will only be carried out following a vote by union members.
 If we are unable to reach an agreement with the employer, we will hold meetings with the union membership in order to inform everyone of the state of negotiations before asking you to make any decisions regarding job action.